Remains of missing Colorado boy found in Florida

 The El Paso County Sheriff's Office said the remains of 11-year-old Gannon Stauch were found in Pace, on the Florida Panhandle.
 Investigators are asking for information from anyone who saw the boy's stepmother, Letecia Stauch, in Pace or nearby Pensacola between Feb.
 3 and Feb.
 5.

 Stauch reported Gannon missing Jan.
-27, saying he never returned after leaving to go to a friend's house.
+27, saying he never returned to his Colorado Springs home after leaving to go to a friend's house.
 Authorities initially called him a runaway but three days later said he was considered missing and endangered due to his age, the amount of time he had been gone and his dependence on medication.
 After a search that lasted for weeks came up empty, investigators presumed the boy was dead and arrested the stepmother in Myrtle Beach, South Carolina, on March 2.

 She is being represented by the state public defender's office, which does not comment on cases.